The charm of Crisul Repede (Fast River) Gorge is given by the diversity of landscapes and the underground caves.

 Because Crisul Repede (Fast River) Gorge offers easy trails and caves the area is suitable for all members of the family.
 Those who are more adventurous can try the climbing trails, via ferrata or rafting.

 Crisul Repede (Fast River) runs on 148 km through Cluj and Bihor counties.
 It marks the Mesesului Mountains and the Plopisului Mountains in the north from the Vladeasa Mountains and the Padurea Craiului Mountains in the south.

 Crisul Repede Gorge begins, geographically speaking, at 10 km from Huedin, in Bologa.
 The Gorge strands along 50 km, up to Vadu Crisului.

-The tourists give the name of the Gorge to name its final portion, between Balnaca and Vadu Crisului.
+The tourists give the name of the Gorge to its final portion, between Balnaca and Vadu Crisului.
 It forms here 2 gorge areas:

 Between Suncuius and Vadu Crisului one can find the narrowest and the most savage area of approximately 4 km.
 It is here that most of the touristic attractions are located.
 These are: Vadu Crisului Cave and Waterfall and the marked trails that go up to the caves from the slopes and the rocky spurs of 100-150m high.
-There are many panoramic viewpoints over the Gorge.
+There are also many panoramic viewpoints over the Gorge.

 Another 2 important attractions in the Apuseni Mountains are the 2 via ferrata trails (in Peretele Zanelor and in Vama Sarii).